thecode007/Nanavel/README.md

 # Nanavel
-Nanavel is Rest APi framework built for fun to mimic the Laravel framework the Sakila database is used for the sake of example.
+Nanavel is a Rest APi framework built for fun to mimic the Laravel framework the Sakila database is used for the sake of example.

 # Patterns and Concepts
   - Other than the regular OOP concepts and MVC, the factory pattern is used in ControllerFactory.